The Controlling Spouse/Relative Healing

 Children and the Controlling parent

 Children are seriously harmed by observing the controlling and demeaning behaviors and words shown toward a parent.
 Such parental behaviors result in severe stress in the home which damages a child's happiness, hopefulness, trust and confidence even if the child is not the recipient of these words and behaviors.
 The emotional pain in these children, which includes a great deal of anger, is often unconscious.
 However, it requires the expenditure of significant intellectual energy in order to deny it.
-Subsequently, many of these children develop cognitive difficulties with maintaining attention and concentration which can lead to their being diagnosed with ADHD.
+Subsequently, many of these children develop cognitive difficulties with maintaining attention and concentration which can lead to their being diagnosed with an anxiety disorder or ADHD.